lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 on operations.

-Also, a centralized system is harder to scale, but on the other hand it is not susceptible to network partitions, so it is not subject to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) and can be at the same time available and consistent.
+Also, a centralized system is harder to scale, but on the other hand it is not susceptible to network partitions, hence it is not subject to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) and can be at the same time available and consistent.
 Therefore, depending on the scale and requirements of a particular project, different approaches can be preferable.